crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 <files-to-encrypt> filter=git-crypt diff=git-crypt
 ```

-So far we have no key to unlock the crypt on another computer or by someone else that collaborates.
+So far we have no key to unlock the crypt on another computer or by someone else that collaborates with us, so let's fix that.

-### Add the GPG subkey to git-crypt
+### Add the GnuPG subkey to git-crypt

-When GPG was configured, we created a subkey to use with `git-crypt`, so we can directly add it to the GPG vault.
+When GnuPG was configured, we created a subkey to use with `git-crypt`, so we can directly add it to the GnuPG vault.
 Use the short _key id_ of the previously generated subkey.

 > Note that an auto-generated commit is applied, which should be pushed to GitHub.
-> Also, don't forget to replace any key id or fingerprint with your own values.
+> Also, don't forget to replace any key_id or fingerprint mentioned in this example with your own values.

 ```shell
 ❯ git-crypt add-gpg-user 910AB590D12A7019D7AE2DD68213BFBA94CA75DE